 ICDO’s art exhibition, ‘Perspectives.
 Diversity.
 Art.’ at the Yunus Emre Institute presented a diverse range of artists showcasing their messages about cultural diversity through their artwork, featuring independent artists and artists sourced from the VIC Art Club, the Eurasian Academy of Arts, and the Latin American Institute.
 Workshops with traditional Turkish Coffee and aperitifs introduced the patrons to Turkish cuisine, while traditional Turkish Ebru Watercolor Marbling Workshops offered participants a fun and novel method to experience a new culture.

 The Chocolate Museum Vienna added a sweet taste to the evening.
 They presented the fascinating history of chocolate around the world with enlightening lectures.
-Afterwards, attendees had a go at making their own chocolate or trying out indigenous chocolate drinks at the Chocolate Tasting workshops, before visiting the museum.
-At the OeBB Hauptbahnhof Station, migrants and professionals engaged in an open dialogue with participants.
+Afterward, attendees had a go at making their own chocolate or trying out indigenous chocolate drinks at the Chocolate Tasting workshops, before visiting the museum.
+At the OBB Hauptbahnhof Station, migrants and professionals engaged in an open dialogue with participants.

 ICDO award given by Josipa Palac and Toni Pehar to Manfred Nowak.
 Photo by Danijela Bog.